 Read more about the Rovinj church, the legend of the relics and the bell tower in our St. Euphemia Church Post!

-#3 Jump in the Sea from Rovinj Beaches
+#3 Swim in the Adriatic Sea from Rovinj Beaches

 The water around the city is crystal clear.
 Under a shining sun, swimmers can clearly see several feet deep into the water, past their own toes to schools of fish that swim below.
 The water is especially salty, which helps to keep swimmers buoyant.
 Bobbing in the Adriatic Sea on a hot summer day is one of the top things to do in Rovinj.
 All of the best beaches in Rovinj can be easily reached on foot or by taxi boat.